GNUfault/CINU/README.md

 # Connor's UNIX
-Connor's UNIX - Custom monolithic kernel and OS in C and assembly
+Connor's UNIX - Custom microkernel in C and assembly